Women at the top - UK Supreme Court

 Educate - Educating young people to reach their potential

-Empower - Empowering black and asian professional women
+Empower - Empowering women and black and asian professionals

 We do this via careers talks, masterclasses and professional development workshops.